Charles Régnier: Career

+In 1934, Regnier was arrested and interned in the Lichtenburg concentration camp, on charges of homosexuality.
+After nine months, he was released after he - like many other prisoners - had to sign a pledge not to report anything about what happened in the concentration camp.
+Traumatized by his imprisonment, Regnier left for Italy, where he opened a souvenir store in Portofino.
+As the business brought in little, Regnier returned to Berlin and completed a private acting course there.

 Regnier's first engagement was in 1938 at the theatre at Greifswald, where he met actress and singer Pamela Wedekind, a daughter of the playwright Frank Wedekind.
 They married on 21 June 1941 in Berlin.
 In 1941, Regnier was invited by Otto Falckenberg to join the ensemble of the Munich Kammerspiele, where he remained until 1958.
 From 1946, Regnier worked as a drama teacher at the newly founded Otto-Falckenberg-Schule.

 From 1961 to 1962, he was an ensemble member of the Wiener Burgtheater.
 Regnier preferred not to make a distinction between high art performances and entertainment, saying, "The public should find my work effective, entertaining, in short: agreeable."

 Regnier lived in Germany, Italy and Switzerland.
 He died on 13 September 2001 after suffering a stroke in Bad Wiessee.
 He was buried in the Badenweiler-Lipburg cemetery, close to his childhood home.

 His literary estate can be found in the archives of the Academy of the Arts in Berlin.